Posts

 Image

 The Meritage-controlled HOA board and Keystone got it wrong... again!
-We no longer believe it's a matter of incompetence- at this point, we're inclined to believe that the outgoing Meritage-controlled board is simply acting in its own best interest and attempting to pass the costs of the VC/ DS-conforming signage and delay enforcement (via towing) to the new homeowner HOA.
+We no longer believe it's a matter of incompetence- at this point, we believe that the outgoing Meritage-controlled board is simply acting in its own interest and attempting to pass the costs of Davis Stirling Act-conforming signage and delay enforcement (via towing) to the new homeowner HOA board.
 Email dated 03/05/26 to Board President, E. Joelson, regarding recently-installed NO PARKING signs Email dated 01/16/26 to Board President, E. Joelson, regarding NO PARKING Vendor Selection